davidrapan/ha-cryptoinfo/README.md

-## Home Assistant sensor component for cryptocurrencies
+## Cryptoinfo Advanced - Cryptocurrency Home Assistant sensor component
 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/hacs/integration)
 ### Powered by CoinGecko, CryptoID, Mempool.space APIs

-#### Provides Home Assistant sensors for all cryptocurrencies supported by CoinGecko
+#### Provides Home Assistant sensors for all cryptocurrencies offered by the supporting services

 If you like my work, please buy me an aubergine or donate some BTC.